phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 [ELF]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format
 [linker script]: https://sourceware.org/binutils/docs/ld/Scripts.html
-[^Linker 1M]: We don't want to load the kernel to e.g. `0x0` because there are many special memory areas below the 1MB mark (for example the so-called VGA buffer at `0xb8000`, that we use to write `OK` to the screen).
+[^Linker 1M]: We don't want to load the kernel to e.g. `0x0` because there are many special memory areas below the 1MB mark (for example the so-called VGA buffer at `0xb8000`, that we use to print `OK` to the screen).

 ## Creating the ISO
 The last step is to create a bootable ISO image with GRUB.
 We need to create the following directory structure and copy the `kernel.bin` to the right place: